 Chardon, Ohio 44024-0224

 *Letters must also include a complete and legible return address in order to be accepted.
-Letters that do not have a complete and legible return address will be logged as received and then shredded without getting scanned to the inmate.
+Letters that do not have a complete and legible return address will be logged as received and then placed into the inmate’s personal property without getting scanned to the inmate.

 All incoming mail must be 8½ x 11 inches (letter size) and no thicker than standard paper.
 NO CARDS WILL BE ACCEPTED.